-- To impart basic knowledge on the types and methods of irrigation - To outline the design aspects of hydraulic structures in canal regulation - To illustrate the need of irrigation scheduling and water management
+- To impart basic knowledge on the types and methods of irrigation - To outline the design aspects of hydraulic structures in canal regulation - To illustrate the need of irrigation scheduling and water management b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences - c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - g.
-Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - m.
-Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems. - n.
+c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+g.
+Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

+m.
+Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems.

+n.
 Gradates will be able to design sustainable and smart infrastructure in the context of environmental, economical, and societal requirements and serve the community as ethical and responsible professionals.
+Course Outcomes (COs)